upsidedownlabs/NPG-Lite-ArmBand-Software/README.md

    ```
 3. Delete the `venv` folder and let the setup script recreate it, so packages
    reinstall fresh in the new location.
-4. On a work/school-managed PC this may be IT policy — you may need Python
+4. On a work/school-managed PC this may be IT policy- you may need Python
    allow-listed, or run from an already-open terminal instead of
    double-clicking.